serval-uni-lu/upNNF/capkc/README.md

 d4 -dDNNF t.cnf.up -out=t.cnf.unnf
 ```

-This generates a d-DNNF with `1792000` solutions.
+In our example, this generates a d-DNNF with `1792000` solutions.
 The idea is now to use cube generation to further reduce the number of solutions in a predicatble way.
 In this example we will use at most 10 cubes.
 ```
 ./dnf/build/dnf --cnf t.cnf --n 10
 ```